 One of the biggest fears for anyone in a committed monogamous relationship is the discovery that a partner has been unfaithful.
 For those who had no idea what their partner had been up to, the cheating comes as a devastating blow.
-For others it comes almost as a relief – no less overwhelming – as it might confirm what had been suspected for some time.
+For others it comes almost as a relief — no less overwhelming — as it might confirm what they’d been suspecting for some time.

-Whatever the circumstances, infidelity is the ultimate breach of trust.
-Even in the most well-balanced individual, the discovery can unleash an intense tsunami of emotions: anger, horror, humiliation, self-blame, regret, abandonment, and despair.
-While it rates as one of the most heartbreaking and disorienting events a person can experience, it can be an opportunity for self-growth and to develop an understanding of how to build healthier relationships in the future.
+While infidelity rates as one of the most heart-breaking and disorienting events a person can experience, it can be an opportunity for self-growth, and a chance to develop an understanding of how to build healthier relationships in the future.

-Research has shown that the lifetime risk for infidelity in marriage is about 20 per cent, but this would be higher if emotional and sexual relationships without intercourse are included.
-The gold standard for honesty in monogamous relationships is that partners make every effort to deal with desire and longing within the relationship and, if they cannot get what they need, then it is time to reflect and move on before having an affair.
+Research has shown that the lifetime risk for infidelity in marriage is about , 20% but this would be higher if emotional and sexual relationships without intercourse are included.
+Ideally, in monogamous relationships, partners make every effort to deal with desire and longing within the relationship.
+If they still can’t get what they need, then it’s time to reflect and move on before having an affair.

-While there are never any good excuses to justify infidelity, humans don’t always follow such sensible pathways or do what seems best for themselves and those who depend on them.
+While there are never any good excuses to justify infidelity, as humans we don’t always follow sensible pathways, or do what seems best for ourselves and those who depend on us.

 Who is to blame?